Dave Ramsey thinks a 401(k) is better than a pension for these 5 simple reasons

 You Are in Control: The Inflation Hedge

 When you invest in a 401(k), you get to decide which funds and individual stocks to buy.
-This arrangement gives you more control than pensions, where you have to trust that the pension manager does a good job.
-During periods of high inflation, this control is vital; while pensions often have fixed payouts or capped cost-of-living adjustments, a 401(k) invested in diversified equities historically serves as a more robust hedge against rising consumer prices.
+This arrangement gives you far more control than pensions, where you have to blindly trust a third-party manager.
+During periods of high inflation, this control is vital; while pensions often feature fixed payouts or capped cost-of-living adjustments, a 401(k) invested in diversified equities historically serves as a much more robust hedge against rising consumer prices.

-You can also adjust your 401(k) plan as your risk tolerance changes.
-While fixed-income assets may make sense when you are in your 60s, they don’t make as much sense for people in their 20s.
-Pension managers aren’t accounting for individual goals and will likely maintain a conservative portfolio that may not align with a younger worker’s growth needs.
+You can also dynamically adjust your 401(k) plan as your risk tolerance and expertise evolve.
+For investors actively managing their portfolios—perhaps utilizing self-directed brokerage windows to deploy targeted quantitative strategies like cash-secured puts or covered calls—the capital locked in a pension represents a massive lost opportunity cost.
+Pension managers aren’t accounting for individual goals or active trading capabilities, and will likely maintain a conservative portfolio that may not align with a younger worker’s growth needs.

 The 401(k) Is Portable in a Hybrid Market